zeitungen/node-wii/README.md

 correct module names and installation procedure.

 ### In action ###
-nodewii was implemented at JSconf 2011 for Mary Rose Cook's game Pistol Slut.
+node-wii was implemented at JSconf 2011 for Mary Rose Cook's game Pistol Slut.
 You can see the pull request here for how it was implemented:

 [https://github.com/maryrosecook/pistolslut/pull/1](https://github.com/maryrosecook/pistolslut/pull/1)